-A modern city with glorious past and also a religious center of Eastern India.
+Modern city with glorious past and a religious center of Eastern India.
 Yes, it is about Bhubaneswar, the capital city of Odisha (India).
 Bhubaneswar is among the very few well planned city like Chandigarh, Jaipur and Jamshedpur.
 German architect Otto Konigsberger had planned the city layout in 1946 with modern amenities like wide roads, parks and drainage system.
-Bhubaneswar also have a tag of ‘Temple city of India’ because of more than 1000 small and big temples it has.
+Bhubaneswar also have a tag of ‘Temple city of India’ because of having more than 1000 small and big temples.
 From the ancient time Bhubaneswar was the culture capital for Hindus, Buddhist and Jain.
 It has numerous temples and heritage sites of National importance.
 Among all Lingaraja Temple and Udayagiri-Khandagiri caves are the major attractions around Bhubaneswar.
 It is also one of the three cities that make Easter Golden Triangle along with Konark and coastal city Puri.

 Brief history of Bhubaneswar

 Bhubaneswar’s rich history goes back to 3rd century BC, when this region was the part of Kalinga kingdom.
 The famous Kalinga war fought between Kalingan ruler and Mauryan Emperor Ashoka at Dhauli, which is only 8 km from Bhubaneswar.
 Ashoka repented on his deed after seeing millions of dead body, bloods, cries and pain.
 Then Ashoka decided to dedicate his rest life for the peace of mankind and embrace Buddhism.
 Ashoka made many Stupa to spread Buddhism and its lesson around the world.
 In Dhauli, you can see complete edicts of Ashoka on a rock.
 Similar kind of Stupa and Ashokan edict may be seen at Sanchi Stupa.